dblanchardDev/arcgisrest/README.md

 ## Exceptions

  * **arcgisrest.utils.ArcgisRestException** – Not raised directly, serves as the parent for the *HTTPError* and the *ArcGISError* exceptions.
-Beyond those provided by the core Python exception, provides:
+Has the following properties (beyond those provided by the core Python exception):
     * _**message**_ – Explanation of the error.
     * _**response**_ – A copy of the original *requests.Response* object from which the exception originated.

- * **arcgisrest.utils.HTTPError** – A non successful status code was returned.
+ * **arcgisrest.utils.HTTPError** – A non successful status code was returned (400+).
 Inherits from *ArcgisRestException*.

- * **arcgisrest.utils.ArcGISError** – ArcGIS Enterprise reported an error within its response body.
+ * **arcgisrest.utils.ArcGISError** – The request status was successful (200 to 299) but ArcGIS Enterprise reported an error in the response body.
 Inherits from *ArcgisRestException*.

  * **NotImplementedError** – Sending a GeoEvent request via Web Adaptor isn't supported.